❤️ Now Free! Learn More

 Watch out for out-of-country claims.

 • I'm Svetlana.
-I'm beautiful and I'm in love with you and want to marry you, even though we've never met and exchanged only two messages.
+I'm beautiful and I'm in love with you and want to marry you, even though we've never met and exchanged only a few messages.
 Can you please send me some money for {my internet fees, rent, my sick mom, a plane ticket to meet you, etc.}?

 The implausible usually is.
 If they start asking for money, run in the other direction.

 • I urgently need money because {place heart-wrenching story here}.
-I have no one else in the world to turn to but you, a complete stranger whom I've never met and only exchanged two e-mails with.
+I have no one else in the world to turn to but you, a complete stranger whom I've never met.

 The implausible usually is.
 If they start asking for money, run in the other direction.

 • I volunteer at an orphanage in Africa and the orphanage desperately needs money.
 We have no where to turn except to you, someone I've never met.
 Can you help?
-Anything will do.
 "It's not for me, it's for the children."

 A popular scam.
 If they start asking for money, run in the other direction.